ShawnDominguezDEV/homepage/README.md

 Once we have designed our class diagram we can move onto actual construction of the database in SQL server.
 I have my text file for this design featured here: [ConstructTable.txt](https://github.com/ShawnDominguezDEV/homepage/files/2453722/ConstructTable.txt)

 For the last part of this assignment we were tasked with running various queries through our data.
-These queries written for SQL are listed here as well.
+These queries written for SQL are listed here as well:
 [SqlQueries.txt](https://github.com/ShawnDominguezDEV/homepage/files/2453723/SqlQueries.txt)